You can obtain a movement permit online through MyDMV if you have an existing registration and meet the requirements below.

 Permits issued to private parties are folded into the size of an index card and taped into the lower right-hand corner of the windshield.

 The DMV issues several types of permits depending on the customer's needs.
 Most permits issued for specific purposes, such as driving for an emissions test, cost $1.00.

 You may purchase a permit for other uses for a fee of $8.25 per day.

-You also may purchase a special 15-day "drive away" permit for vehicles being driven out of state.
+You also may purchase a special 30-day "drive away" permit for vehicles being driven out of state.
 These are valid for a one-way trip to a specific destination only.

-Out-of state commercial vehicles with a Combined Gross Vehicle Weight Rating of 10,001 pounds or more are required to get registration permits before entering the state.
+Vehicles with a Combined Gross Vehicle Weight Rating of 26,001 pounds or more are required to get registration permits before entering the state.
 Fuel tax permits are required for vehicles 26,001 pounds or more or any vehicle with three or more axles.